jfrux/ember-cli-fontello/README.md

 # Ember-cli-fontello

-An ember-cli addon for using fontello icons in Ember applications.
+An ember-cli addon for using Fontello icons in Ember applications.

 ## Installation